Camping in YOHO NATIONAL PARK with KIDS

 There are not many backcountry camping opportunities where you have the option of taking a shuttle bus instead of hiking in, making it very favorable for families.
 There is even a day use shelter (Le Relais) where you can buy snacks, including fresh baked carrot cake with cream cheese icing!
 And if you are a glamper with some money to burn, for (gulp) $1000/night you can stay at one of the cabins by the lake.

 Even though you must book ahead, you can only choose your site when you get there.
 If you are picky about your campsite, then book an early bus in.
+A round-trip bus ride for an adult will cost $14.70 Cdn, about half price for kids 6 and over.
+Children under 5 are FREE.
 Ingoing buses leave from the main parking lot at 8:30am, 10:30am, 3:30pm and 5:30pm.
-(The last two times are for overnight campers only) Also keep in mind this is MOUNTAIN TIME, so if you are coming from B.C., don't forget to change your time.
+(The last two times are for overnight campers only).
+Look for a big, yellow school bus.
+Also keep in mind this is MOUNTAIN TIME, so if you are coming from B.C., don't forget to change your time.

 Our hike to LAKE OESA was the highlight.
-There was one dry day and we took full advantage of it.
+There was one dry day, and we took full advantage of it.
 It was probably the longest hike we have accomplished as a family so far, about 9km total.
 (Lake Oesa: 6.4km return; Lake Ohara shoreline trail: 2.8km circuit).
-Impressive stone paths, wooden bridges and waterfall crossings...the scenery changed at every corner and you couldn't take a bad photo from any direction.
+With impressive stone paths, wooden bridges and waterfall crossings, the scenery changed at every corner and you couldn't take a bad photo from any direction.
 This was one of those hikes where the journey was as awe-inspiring as the destination.

 If you are interested in visiting Lake O'Hara, you can camp or take the bus for a day trip.
-Reservations are necessary, even for just the shuttle bus on a daytrip, but last minute cancellations do happen, especially when the weather is poor.
-There is one person taking reservations by phone only, so you have to just keep hitting redial at 8am (Mountain Time) 3 months prior to the date you desire.
+Reservations are necessary, even for taking the shuttle bus for the day, but last minute cancellations do happen, especially when the weather is poor.
+There is one person taking reservations by phone only, so you have to just keep hitting redial at 8 am (Mountain Time) 3 months prior to the date you desire.

 NEXT STOP: The ROCKIES: Lake Louise, Jasper and Banff